 5 – Evel Pie

 The first stop for pizza on our list of the best cheap eats on Fremont Street brings us to Evel Pie.
-Evel Pie is a 70s themed pizzeria and dive bar.
-It’s named after stuntman Evel Knievel who is most famous for his failed jump over the fountains at Caesars Palace.
-Inside, you will find Evel Knievel memorabilia including motorcycles, statues, photos, and a pinball machine.
-This pizzeria, located in the Fremont East Entertainment District, is one of the best places in downtown Las Vegas for a slice of New York pizza.
+Evel Pie is a 70s-themed pizzeria and dive bar.
+It’s named after stuntman Evel Knievel, who is most famous for his failed jump over the fountains at Caesars Palace.
+You will find Evel Knievel memorabilia, including motorcycles, statues, photos, and a pinball machine.
+The Fremont East Entertainment District pizzeria is one of the best places in downtown Las Vegas to get a slice of New York pizza.

 The motto of Evel Pie is Live Hard, Ride Fast, Eat Pizza.
 And, like the man himself, the pies are over the top and big.
 You can order pies whole or by the slice.
-I like to keep it simple and order the Pepperoni Slice ($4.50) with its oily, rich, salty cups of pepperoni.
+I like to keep it simple and order the Pepperoni Slice with its oily, rich, salty cups of pepperoni.
 The crust of each slice is thin, chewy, and crispy.
-The sauce is sweet and tart complemented by the perfect amount of gooey mozzarella.
+The sauce is sweet and tart, complemented by gooey mozzarella.
 The slices are good to the last bite.
-Other than pizzas, the menu features a calzone, salads, garlic knots, meatballs, wings, and a good selection of cocktails and craft beers.
+Besides pizzas, the menu features a calzone, salads, garlic knots, meatballs, wings, and a good selection of cocktails and craft beers.

 What to order: any slice of pizza